My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 A gift.

-She cried into Mom’s shoulder while Dad said things like, “You deserve this,” and “Paris will change your life,” and “We always knew you were special.”
+She cried into my mother’s arms while Dad said things like, “You deserve this,” and “Paris will change your life,” and “We always knew you were meant for something bigger.”

 When she forgot chores, she was creative.